ABmaxplunck/dmoney-api-automation-newman/README.md

 ## Tools & Technology used:
--postman
+- postman

--newman
+- newman

 ## Prerequisites
--nodeJS
+- nodeJS

 ## How to run this project:
--clone this project
+- clone this project

 -Give following command:
 - ```npm i```